rtrouton/rtrouton_scripts/rtrouton_scripts/setup_osx_server_dot_app/README.md

 A. Agree to the OS X Server license

 B. Authorize the setup process using the temporary user's username and password

+The script is also available for download as a payload-free package.
+This payload-free package is compressed as a .zip file and located in the **payload-free** directory.